-Listing Notice 1 Activity 12: The development of (v) weirs, where the weir including infrastructure and water surface area, exceeds $100m^2$ in size where such a development occurs - (a) within a watercourse.
-The proposed weir, division chamber and associated infrastructure will have a construction footprint of $\pm 875m^2$ (exceeding $100m^2$) and is proposed within a watercourse.
+Listing Notice 1 Activity 12: The development of (i) dams or weirs, where the dam or weir including infrastructure and water surface area, exceeds 100m in size where such a development occurs - (a) within a watercourse.

-Listing Notice 1 Activity 19: The infilling or depositing of any material of more than 10m3, or the dredging, excavation, removal or moving of soil, sand, shells, shell grit, pebbles or rock of more than 10m3 from (i) a watercourse
+The proposed construction of Water Structure Alt 1 & Pipeline river crossing Alt 1 will have a development footprint exceeding 100m and is proposed within a watercourse.

-The construction of the new weir and division chamber; river crossing structure; and existing canal rehabilitation will allow for the moving of more than 10 m3 in of material in a watercourse.
+Listing Notice 1 Activity 19: The infilling or depositing of any material of more than 10m or the dredging, excavation, removal or moving of soil, sand, shells, shell grit, pebbles or rock of more than 10m from (i) a watercourse

-Listing Notice 1 Activity 27: The clearance of an area of 1 ha or more, but less than 20 ha or more of indigenous vegetation, except where such clearance of indigenous vegetation is required for (i) undertaking of linear activity
+The construction of the Water Structure Alt 1; pipeline river crossing structure Alt 1; and existing weir canal rehabilitation will allow for the moving of more than 10 m in of material in a watercourse.

-The construction of the weir, division chamber and associated infrastructure proposes the clearance of $\pm 875m^2$ of natural vegetation (not necessarily indigenous vegetation).
+Listing Notice 1 Activity 27: The clearance of an area of 1 ha or more, but less than 20 ha or more of indigenous vegetation, except where such clearance of indigenous vegetation is required for (i) undertaking of linear activity (ii) maintenance purposed undertaken in accordance with a maintenance management plan The proposed development of the Water Structure Alt 1 and Pipeline river crossing Alt 1 will require the clearance of an area of more than 1ha but less than 20ha of vegetation, although, not necessarily indigenous vegetation.